 This technique is often in addition to a main business.
 For example, either of the two options above can be used with or without a support team in place.
 But it is recommended in order to improve your customer’s experience.

 Subscription Tech Support Merchant Account

 But, if you are just starting up and are looking to start your own subscription tech support merchant account, then there are a few things that you need to do before processing payments online.
-The tech support industry is considered high risk by banks and payment processors.
+The tech support industry is considered high risk by banks and credit card processing companies.
 Because of this, you will need to secure a high risk merchant account.
 With an account of this type you will be able to process credit card payments on your website without worrying about possible shutdowns.
 Payment providers of this type are equipped to mitigate risks in the hard to place industry types such as tech support.

 To get an application started, make sure that you have on hand a:

 - Bank Letter or Voided Check

 - 3 months of Business or Personal Bank Statements